speich/remoteFileExplorer/README.md

 ## Features
 * REST-based file operations on remote server (create, rename and delete)
 * lazy loading combined with client-side caching of files and folders
-* move (multiple) files and folder with drag and drop (copy not implemented yet)
+* move or copy (multiple) files and folder with drag and drop
 * keyboard support
-* list and icons view of files
+* switch between list or icons view of files and folders
 * vertical or horizontal layout with or without navigation pane (tree view)
 * searching for files and folders
 * sorting of files and folders